 Philodendron White Knight will make a great addition to your houseplant collection.
-It is a vine with shiny leaves and interesting white and green color patterns, but there is a lot more you to learn about this plant.
+It is a vine with shiny leaves and interesting white and green color patterns, but there is a lot more for you to learn about this plant.

 So, what do you need to know about Philodendron White Knight?
 Philodendron White Knight is a variegated Philodendron with green and white or all-white leaves.
 The white color comes from lack of chlorophyll due to genetic, chimeric, or viral causes.
 You can propagate Philodendron White Knight to create more plants, depending on the nature of the coloring.